ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 openssl rand -hex 32 > jwtsecret
 ```

-**Note that it is recommended to connect an execution and consensus client on a testnet only for now (e.g. Kiln) and await merge-ready client releases before replicating the process on Mainnet.**
+**Note that it is recommended to connect an execution and consensus client on a testnet only for now (e.g. Kiln, Ropsten, Sepolia, Goerli) and await merge-ready client releases before replicating the process on Mainnet.**

 #### Running an execution client {#running-an-execution-client}